rixment/rixment.github.io/index.md

 ## Profile

 ### About
-Software developer with 10+ years of hands-on experience in different areas of computer science.
-Interested in learning new technologies as well as elevating my inter-personal skills.
-Spanish learner enthusiast.
+Software engineer with over 10 years of hands-on experience in various areas of software development.
+Interested in learning new technologies as well as elevating inter-personal skills.
+Spanishlearner enthusiast

 ### Knowledge
 - C/C++, Java, C#, JS/TS, Kotlin, Golang